-Freedom of Information response reveals that Veolia have never met their cleanliness targets, after almost three years of the new contract, but have faced only a 0.5% deduction from their payment.
+Freedom of Information response reveals that Veolia have never met their cleanliness targets, but have faced only a 0.5% deduction from their £16,000/day payment.

 Veolia’s performance is officially assessed three times a year by Keep Britain Tidy, a charity whose stated aim is to keep Britain tidy but who actually do very little except for surveys such as this.